September 24, 2018

 14 Again Jesus called the crowd to him and said, “Listen to me, everyone, and understand this.
 15 Nothing outside a person can defile them by going into them.
 Rather, it is what comes out of a person that defiles them.”

-103. I’m away from my library owing to the holiday and unable to research this passage as I would like.
-I don’t have a grasp on this particular situation Jesus raises with the Pharisees concerning the command to honor one’s parents and how they may have been skirting around it.
+103. I don’t have a grasp on this particular situation Jesus raises with the Pharisees concerning the command to honor one’s parents and how they may have been skirting around it.

 I would like to go back to yesterday’s text and a passage which sheds light on today’s text as well as the larger principle at work.